1. Breastfeeding is an adjustment.

 6. Solutions for cracked nipples.

 There are many remedies for dry and cracked nipples, but the salt water solution seems to be one of the most effective and is often promoted by hospitals.
 To make this solution mix ½ teaspoon salt with 8 oz. warm water.
 Either soak the nipples directly in the solution for one minute after breastfeeding or soak a gauze pad with the solution and rest that on the nipple.
 You can also use the Haakkaa hack and put the salt solution in your Haakkaa pump and put it on your breast to so your nipple is submerged and soak.
 Gently pat dry.
 Also use Nip Fix Healing Serum between each nursing session to keep nipples moisturized and comfortable.
 The powerful organic plant-based ingredients of this nipple cream boost healing.
 Our Natural Connection Nipple Shield can also be a help.
 They are a partial coverage nipple shield that gives access to your nipple while allowing enough coverage to heal your nipples.

 7. You don’t have to wean when your baby starts getting teeth.

 Some people think that once an infant’s teeth start coming in they won’t be able to breastfeed.
 Sometimes this is a non-issue depending on how late a baby’s teeth start coming in, but other times infants can be just a few months old when they start getting teeth.
 One of the challenges that comes with nursing an infant with teeth is that they need to learn not to nibble/bite the breast, and there are a variety of methods to help them do that.
-However, if the problem isn’t the biting itself but instead is the location of the teeth and how they press into the breast, Back to Mom’s bite guard is an excellent solution.
+However, if the problem isn’t the biting itself but instead is the location of the teeth and how they press into the breast, Back to Mom’s Natural Connection Shield is an excellent solution.